alfonsof/azure-python-examples/azurefunctionblobcopy/README.md

         * `<FUNCTION_APP>` - Function App name.
         * `<STORAGE_ACCOUNT>`- Storage Account name.

-* Create a Storage Account for the input source
+* Create a Storage Account for the input source.

   You must create the Storage Account, using the Azure console.
   The storage account must be a StorageV2 (general purpose v2) account kind.
   Create a blob container with the `samples-workitems` name in this Storage Account.

-* Create a Storage Account for the ouput target
+* Create a Storage Account for the ouput target.

   You must create the Storage Account, using the Azure console.
   The storage account must be a StorageV2 (general purpose v2) account kind.
   Create a blob container with the `samples-workitems` name in this Storage Account.

-* Configure the Azure Function
+* Configure the Azure Function.

   1. You must configurate the `function.json` file: